Hosting and bandwidth provided by MacAce.net.

 How do I replace the display (LCD screen) in the iPod nano models?

-If you are certain that the display in your iPod nano is broken -- if it is visibly cracked, for instance -- Apple can replace the display for a price that generally is not cost-effective.
+If you are certain that the display in your iPod nano is broken -- if it is visibly cracked, for instance -- Apple once could replace the display for a price that generally was not cost-effective.
 If the display is just black, the issue is much more likely to be the battery.

 However, more affordable third-party repair services also are available and if you are technically inclined and have the time to do so, replacing the display in an iPod nano yourself additionally is entirely possible.
 Please note that installation is difficult and professional installation is recommended.